cerilacanda/my-test-repository/Strings/String.q.md

 The equality operators are defined to compare the values of string objects as well as references.
 The contents of a string object can be changed after the object is created.

-Experiment with the code validator determine which of the following are valid string literals?
+Experiment with the code evaluator determine which of the following are valid string literals?
 '*9subway\n'
 "123$%^789"
 "whoop-de-do"